sxfie/UmbracoDocs/Reference/Config/umbracoSettings/index-v7.md

 **`<ForceSafeAliases>`**

 This setting allows you to disable the safe aliases, when you're creating properties on your document types.
+As the comment below states you really should not turn this off.
+Please also note that this option is most likely removed in a future Umbraco release - see http://issues.umbraco.org/issue/U4-867

 ```xml
 <!-- Whether to force safe aliases (no spaces, no special characters) at businesslogic level on contenttypes and propertytypes -->